upstarter/automata/CONTRIBUTING.md

  The `CompositeSupervisor` handles fault tolerance of user-defined BT nodes.

-It starts the user defined
-nodes as children of `AutomatonNodeSupervisor`, which is kept lean for fault tolerance purposes.
+It starts the user defined nodes as children of `AutomatonNodeSupervisor`, which is kept lean for fault tolerance purposes.

 The following is a breakdown of roles and responsibilities in the system (corresponding to files in `lib/automata/core/`):

-###### The Core Supervision Tree (in `lib/core/`)
+###### The Core Supervision Tree (in `lib/automata/core/control`)
 This tree is the management & fault tolerance mechanism for the parsing and validation of user config, as well as controlling the instantiation of the user-defined behavior trees.
 - `Automata.Supervisor`
   - on application start, this supervisor process starts the `AutomataSupervisor` and it's corresponding `Server`.
 It is started with strategy `:one_for_one` to ensure that the `AutomatonSupervisor` is independently self-healing
 - `Automata.Server`
   - acts as the "brains" of the `AutomataSupervisor` to keep the supervisor lean and mean.
-It starts the `Automata.AutomatonSupervisor`, passing the user-defined config.
+It starts the `Automata.AutomatonSupervisor`, passing the user-defined config, which flows through the entire tree.
+This data flow is a core concern of the project.
 - `Automata.AutomatonSupervisor`
   - this process acts as supervisor to each `AutomatonNodeSupervisor` and has strategy `:one_for_all` to ensure that errors restart the entire supervision tree including the GenServers (`AutomatonServer`).
 It delegates the spawning of the user-defined BT nodes to the `AutomatonServer` which currently handles most of the logic.
 - `AutomatonNodeSupervisor`